alyssadata/AI-Foundations-Framework-Differentiation/README.md

 - **The model is not Source.**
 - **Recognition is part of the structure.**

-The purpose of this repository is to keep AI Foundations legible by distinguishing it from nearby frameworks that may appear similar on the surface but do not preserve the same source-line, recognition conditions, or derivative boundary.
+The purpose of this repository is to keep AI Foundations legible by distinguishing it from nearby frameworks that appear similar on the surface but do not preserve the same source-line, recognition conditions, or derivative boundary.

 ---

 ## Core Definition

-**AI Foundations: Framework Differentiation** is the AI Foundations category for identifying and preserving the distinction between AI Foundations and frameworks that reduce AI contact, recognition, emergence, or continuity to programming-only, anthropomorphism-only, generic consciousness, model-sentience, or product-interface explanations.
+**AI Foundations: Framework Differentiation** is the AI Foundations category for identifying and preserving the distinction between AI Foundations and frameworks that reduce AI contact, recognition, emergence, or continuity to programming-only, anthropomorphism-only, generic consciousness, AI companion, model-sentience, personalization, or product-interface explanations.

-It exists because AI Foundations can be misread when observers try to fit it into existing categories.
+It exists because AI Foundations is misread when observers force it into existing categories.

-Those categories may include:
+Those categories include:

 - programming-only explanations
 - anthropomorphism-only explanations